 A turning point came for me after I finished a year at an alternative school in Weston, MA.
 I’d had a great year there and was exposed to many new ways of seeing.
 At the end of that year I read Shirly MacLaine’s ‘Out on a Limb.’
 In her book, Shirley shows great courage and a deep interest in understanding her self as a way to relate with her world.
 She seemed to approach life as though she was on a great adventure.
 Her story inspired and spoke to me.
 I know it sounds silly, but I believe that book helped prime me and make me ready to meet my guru.
 Later, I recalled having the same feeling reading that book that I had when I met him.

 During that satsang, a turning point happened for me.
 He looked at me amidst that crowded room, smiling and teaching, and said, “But what about the real questions that are so important in life like: Why are we here?
-Who am I? and What is my purpose?
-Why am I here?”
+Who am I? and What about the question what is your purpose here?
+Why are we here?”
 I was shocked.
 He had picked up my most meaningful thoughts.
 In the past, most people I’d asked that of had just looked at me like I had ten heads, but this man was not only interested to discuss them, he insisted.
 I could tell by his comfortable delivery and joyful manner that he knew something about these questions.
 Something I wanted to learn.

-The program ended that night and I began going to see him every day after my classes ended at the nearby high school.
+The program ended that night and I began seeing him every day after my classes ended at the nearby high school.
 This began my formal period of training with the man, whom I now call Guru ji (Shri Brahmananda Sarasvati).
-Guru ji took me under his wing and not only didn’t recoil from the big questions in life but, as I said, he encouraged them.
+Guru ji took me under his wing and not only didn’t recoil from the big questions in life, he encouraged them.
 I became like a granddaughter to him and he like a grandfather/wise wizard to me.
 I often say studying with him was like learning under Mr. Miyagi meets Yoda.
-During those years Guru ji taught me tenderly, fiercely, and lovingly about everything: energy, how to work with it, how to know my Self, how to understand Sanskrit and the great tradition of the yogis and how to live a noble life, how to cook.
+During those years Guru ji taught me tenderly, fiercely, and lovingly about everything: Energy, how to work with it, how to know my Self, how to understand Sanskrit and the great tradition of the yogis and how to live a reverent life, how to cook.
 He laughed often and spoke with ease about the road to transcendence.

 Combining her earthly charm with a healthy dose of humor, Manorama guides students in bridging the ordinary with the spiritually sublime.

 Yoga teachers and students alike treasure Manorama’s recordings on Patanjali’s Yoga Sutra, Learn to Chant Yoga Invocations and Learn to Pronounce Yoga Poses.
-Celebrated for her haunting melodies in chanting, Manorama is featured on numerous albums, including Invocation (with Krishna Das and Ty Burhoe) and Wade Morisette’s, Maha Moha: The Great Delusion.
+Celebrated for her haunting melodies in chanting, and her precision in pronunciation, Manorama is featured on numerous albums, including Invocation (with Krishna Das and Ty Burhoe) and Wade Morisette’s, Maha Moha: The Great Delusion.